 Guidelines for Photographers/Videographers

-Much of CRO’s content is accompanied by photography and/or artwork.
+Our content is accompanied by photography and/or artwork.
 Authors supply most of the photos for their stories.
-We rarely do photography by assignment.
+We also do photography by assignment.

 From time to time, we also publish photo spreads, slideshows or essays with minimal text.
 We also are interested in video clips.
 We see these as vital components in achieving the site’s mission.
 We’re interested in photo spreads or video that is not only skillful but also conveys an underlying understanding of our coast and a new way of looking at it.
 We are interested in both color and black-and-white photography.
 Our preferred medium for publication is high-quality, high-resolution digital files.